With a new year comes a new load of successes, challenges, and adventure – and, just around the corner, a brand new year of school and learning!

 Yes, yes, we know – you hear this all the time when a new year comes around.
 Everybody’s telling you to set goals, be practical, use the SMART method – trust us, we hear it from everyone too!

-However, there’s definitely a reason we hear it from everyone!
+However, there’s definitely a reason we have included it in our back to school tips and tricks.
 Setting goals is one of the main ways to help yourself stay on track and focus on something specific, rather than just blunder around in the dark.

 Having goals, essentially, is having vision.